hkarim/JUCE-Graph-Component/README.md

-# JUCE-Graph-Component
+# JUCE Graph Component

-JUCE Framework Graph editing and visualisation
+This is a [JUCE Framework](https://www.juce.com) set components that allows drawing a graph by connecting nodes and edges.